 Presentation: Voices of Southern Hospitality: Selections from 2018 Interviews by Tanya Matthews, Alexis Wright, and Emilia Olson

 The project was launched in June 2018 with funding from the Committee for Innovative Teaching and Learning in the Liberal Arts and Sciences at the College of Charleston.
-During the first phase of the project, student researchers conducted over 50 interviews with Lowcountry residents.
-All interviews will be made available at the College of Charleston Special Collections and, ultimately accessible online.
+Additional support in 2019 was provided by the Quality Enhancement Project’s Summer Research Fellowships for Sustainability Literacy at the College of Charleston.

 For more information about participating or contributing to the project, please contact faculty advisors Blake C. Scott and Mary Jo Fairchild.